spencerkingman/spenking-music/_posts/1000-07-01-no-emergences.markdown

 hurry-home ride, windshield sun
 no dimension tonight
-the teenagers fight
+infinities fight
 they carry candlelight
 in the open street
-with coffee, bed, and tea
+cigarette and tea
 baby, come and see

 normal life is buried in this carnage garbage